Power BI Tutorial

 Step 1) Visit https://powerbi.microsoft.com/en-us/desktop/

-Step 2) You will be redirected to a Microsoft store and select Get button.
+Step 2) You will be redirected to the Microsoft Store.
+Select the Get button.

 Step 3) Click on the Install button.

-Step 4) You can see progress status on the screen.
+Step 4) You can see the progress status on the screen.

-Step 5) Before welcome screen you will ask to register to enter.
+Step 5) Before the welcome screen, you will be asked to register or sign in.

 Step 6) When you run Power BI Desktop, a Welcome screen is displayed.